5 Signs You Should Replace or Repair Your Sump Pump

 1. The sump pump is running constantly

-If your sump pump continues to run, regardless of weather conditions or water levels, this is a serious indicator that something is amiss with your pump.
+If your sump pump continues to run regardless of weather conditions or water levels, this is a serious indicator that something is amiss with your pump.
 When a sump pump is running even after all the water is emptied from the basin, an excessive strain is placed on the motor of the pump.
-The water helps cool the pump down, so if the pump is running without any water, it can quickly overheat.
+The water helps cool the pump down, so if the pump runs without any water, it can quickly overheat.
 If this problem persists, your pump will become overexerted to the point of premature failure.
 This is a fairly common problem, and there are a variety of factors that can lead to an overextended sump pump.
-One of the most frequent causes of an endlessly running pump is improper sump pump size.
-A pump that is too small for your basin will be unable to handle the volume of water and will struggle to displace the water.
-A pump that is too large for the basin will be forced to work harder, as the water will fill the basin faster and the pump can end up running dry.

-Your sump pump moves water out of the basement and towards a drainage site through a discharge line running upwards out of the sump pump pit.
+Your sump pump moves water out of the basement and toward a drainage site through a discharge line running upwards out of the sump pump pit.
 This discharge line should be equipped with a check valve, a fitting that prevents water from flowing back down the pipe into the pit.
-If the check valve has failed, the water pumped out of the pit will cascade back down, and your pump will be trapped in a cycle of pumping the same water back up the line.
+If the check valve fails, the water pumped out of the pit will cascade back down, and your pump will be trapped in a cycle of pumping the same water back up the line.
 If your pump is continuously active, inspect your check valve.

 If the check valve is working and the float switch is not jammed in an “on” position, there could be other factors influencing the perpetual cycle.
 A broken underground water pipe could be funneling water to your sump pump continually.
 Flooding beneath your home can destabilize your foundation and seriously damage your home.
 Additionally, if your home is built somewhere with a high water table or too far below the water table line, your sump pump could be experiencing constant flooding.
-There is little you can do to combat this, so if your home is built somewhere where it constant flooding is to be expected, call a plumber to assess your situation and come up with a customized drainage strategy.
+There is little you can do to combat this, so if your home is built somewhere where constant flooding is expected, call a plumber to assess your situation and come up with a customized drainage strategy.
 You may need to elevate the sump pit or install an additional pump to keep up with the incoming water.
 If your home is built below the water line, you will be replacing your pump with greater frequency.

 2. The sump pump is making loud noises